kristapsdz/lowdown/index.md

 and so on.

-The troff output modes work well to make PS or PDF files, although they will omit equations and only use local PS/EPS images in **-Tms** mode.
+The troff output modes work well to make PS or PDF files, although they will omit equations and only use local PS/EPS images in **-tms** mode.
 The extra groff arguments in the following invocation are for UTF-8 processing (**-k**), tables (**-t**), and clickable links and a table of contents (**-mspdf**).